SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 Terminal Pay on the Basis of Sick Leave (Each Administrator eligible may choose either Option I or Option II)

-Any Administrator with a minimum of ten (10) years in the district or more, upon submission of a letter of retirement to collect a T.P.A.F pension shall be entitled to receive the following compensation: one quarter (1/4) of his/her final per diem rate for all accumulated sick days up to a maximum of 120 days.
+Any Administrator with a minimum of ten (10) years in the district or more, upon submission of a letter of retirement to collect a T.P.A.F pension shall be entitled to receive the following compensation: one quarter (1/4) of his/her final per diem rate for all accumulated sick days up to a maximum of 120 days in an amount not to exceed the applicable state statute.
 This benefit shall only be paid once for each Administrator.
 Said payment shall be made as soon as possible but no later than 45 calendar days from last date of employment.

 Removal of Option II

 Beginning with the 2005-08 contract, Option II will be removed from the contract.
 However, anyone hired prior to July 1, 2005 shall be grandfathered.
-The administrators who are grandfathered include, Lynn Caravello, Richard Charwin, Mariann Helfant, Mike Hoppe, Judy Impell, Lynn Kratz, Pat Lott, Richard Palazzi, and Debra Wilkins.
+The administrators who are grandfathered include, Richard Charwin, Mike Hoppe, Lynn Kratz, Pat Lott, and Debra Wilkins.
 For those administrators eligible for Option II, the date shall be changed from July 1, 2007 to January 1, 2006.

 C. Transferred Sick Days